Lebanon: Hezbollah, Lebanese Forces trade blame over deadly protests | DW | 14.10.2021

 A Hezbollah supporter holds up a picture of US Ambassador to Lebanon Dorothy Shea, suggesting that Bitar is backed by the US

 "France is deeply concerned over the recent hindering of the smooth running of the investigation... and the violence that has occurred in this context.
-France calls on all parties to bring about a de-escalation," it said in a statement.
+France calls on all parties to bring about a de-escalation," the foreign ministry said.

 The "Lebanese judiciary must be able to work independently and impartially within the framework of this investigation, without hindrance, and with the full support of the Lebanese authorities," the statement added.